Five Tips to Get Ready for Tax Day

 By APA Practice Organization staff

 On April 15, many small-business owners will leave money on the table, overlooking exemptions and write-offs on their federal taxes.
-With the new exemptions and limits laid out by the American Taxpayer Relief Act of 2012, it’s more important than ever for practicing psychologists to be on top of their taxes.
-So whether your practice is a sole proprietorship, limited liability company or takes some other form, here are some tips for keeping your federal tax filing on track.
+Whether your practice is a sole proprietorship, limited liability company or takes some other form, here are some tips for keeping your federal tax filing on track.

 1. If you haven't done so already, pull together all necessary receipts and other documentation now.